WDI-SEA/notes/05-express/express-mongoose/readme.md

 app.listen(3000);
 ```

-You can now execute all the mongoDB commands over the database `family-tree`.
+You can now execute all the mongoDB commands over the database `family-tree`, which will be created if it doesn't exist.

 ## Working with Models

 #### Defining a Model

-We must build a Mongoose Model before we can use any of our new CRUD operations; think of the models as constructors we define, documents we can persist to and request from our database.
-Just like a `schema.rb` file, our Mongoose Schema is what we'll use to define our document attributes.
-Think about it like this: a document is the equivalent of a record/row in a relational database; only here, our attributes - or columns - are flexible.

-One large different from Rails/Sinatra: we can define methods in our Mongoose schema!
+Like the ORMs we've worked with previously, Mongoose allows us to define models, complete with attributes, validations, and middleware (known as hooks in Sequelize, or callbacks in ActiveRecord).
+Let's make a model.

 From within our family-tree app: